SxCInternational-Summit/sxc-international-summit-fe/README.md

 git checkout -b <branch-name>
 ```

-For best practice, use "feature/<name>" for new feature and "fix/<name>"
+For best practice, use "feature/<name>" for new feature and "fix/<name>" for bugfixing

 ### Third, make sure you pulled everything from origin branch before coding to prevent conflicts